AGCCS/monitor/README.md

 ```

 ### Requirement
-Local api-server and mysql-database are required to run this user interface, which are in the express-api-server.
+Local api-server is required to run this user interface, which are in the express-api-server.